eagletmt/neco-ghc/README.md

 ### `g:necoghc_debug`
 Default: 0

-Show error message if ghc-mod command fails.
+Show error message if ghc-mod/hhpc command fails.
 Usually it will be noisy if `ghc-mod browse Your.Project.Module` always fails.
 Use this flag only if you have some trouble.